-Affiliate marketing is one of the oldest forms of advertising, yet brands are only just beginning to recognise the channels true value.
-The uncertainty of the past 12-months has led more brands to utilise affiliate to reach consumers, support retention and create brand loyalty.
-Though for some, there are still many questions around the channel and the value it drives for businesses.
+The uncertainty of the past few years has led more brands to utilise affiliate to reach consumers, support retention and create brand loyalty.
+But many brands still have questions about the channel and the value it drives for businesses.

 One of the best things about affiliate is that it’s low-risk and low-cost.
 Brands only pay publishers when a sale occurs, making the channel largely cost-effective and risk-free.
 The channel is also flexible and continues to evolve in ways that traditional marketing channels are unable to.